Now Reading

 Extending Grace

-There’s a reason why God says that judgement is His alone.
+There’s a reason why God says that judgment is His alone.
 It’s because we can’t handle it.
-We have a tendency to look at temporal circumstances, outward appearances and certain cultural taboos.
+We have a tendency to look at temporal circumstances, outward appearances, and certain cultural taboos.
 God sees a different picture.
 He sees the heart.
 He judges on scales that are imbalanced by the weight of grace and mercy.

-Who knows what’s going on the heart of Justin Bieber or any celebrity—or any non-famous person for that matter?
-It’s not our job to make that judgement.
-We’re called to extend grace, teach truth and speak life.
+Who knows what’s going on in the heart of Brand or Von D or any celebrity—or any non-famous person, for that matter?
+It’s not our job to make that judgment.
+We’re called to extend grace, teach truth, and speak life.

 This was a concept even the early disciples had trouble with.
 Peter famously asked Jesus, “Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?”
 Seven times seems reasonable, right?
 How many screw-ups does one person need before we can confidently deem them unworthy of forgiveness?